SRvSaha/CoWinVaccineSlotFinder/README.md

 ### Important:
 - This is a proof of concept project.
 I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Developed for Educational Purpose; Use at your own risk.**
 - This CANNOT book slots automatically.
 It doesn't skip any of the steps that a normal user would have to take on the official portal.
-You will still have to enter the OTP/Token and Captcha.
-This just helps to do it from Console rather than through Office WebApps/Apps.
+You will still have to enter the OTP and Captcha.
+This just helps to do it from Console rather than through Official WebApps/Apps.
 - Do NOT use unless all the beneficiaries selected are supposed to get the same vaccine and dose.
-- AUTO BOOKING is ON by default, so it books the slot after a valid captcha is entered by user for the Slot which is display.
+- AUTO BOOKING is ON by default, so it books the slot after a valid captcha is entered by user for the Slot which is displayed.
 In case, user doesn't want to book the slot, user just has to close the Captcha Popup, it will try to book the next available slots in First-Come-First-Serve Basis.

 ## Technical Details